MitocGroup/www/views/blog/posts/2019/08/aws-landing-zone-module-now-supports-terraform-v0-12.md

 AWS Landing Zone module now supports Terraform v0.12+

 # Intro
 Couple of weeks ago we were excited to Introduce Programmatic AWS Landing Zone as Terraform Module.
-Today we continue this exciting journey to extend module’s support for Terraform v0.12+
+Today we continue this exciting journey to extend module's support for Terraform v0.12+

 ---